Kamila-Lohvynenko/adverts/README.md

 ### GET /campers/:id

-Retrieve information about a specific camper (travel route) by its ID.
+Retrieve information about a specific camper by its ID.

 Example Request: